BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Image: Amy Hilbrand

 Refusing to wear a jacket in below-freezing temperatures.
 Saying “no” to everything.
 Throwing themselves face down on the ground.
 Sound familiar?
 Regardless of how old your little one is, these signs could be a clue that the so-called “terrible twos” have hit.
 And even though this phase may not be fun, it’s actually a great thing, experts say.
 “What a child is doing is testing boundaries, which is his way of figuring out right from wrong,” says Robin Jacobson, clinical assistant professor of pediatrics at Hassenfeld Children’s Hospital at NYU Langone in New York City.
-“This behavior is a developmental step that helps mold him into the person he’ll become when he grows up,” In other words, it’s a learning experience, and even in the midst of his biggest, loudest, most spectator-attracting temper tantrums, your toddler is looking to you for guidance and support.
+“This behavior is a developmental step that helps mold them into the person they’ll become when they grow up,” In other words, it’s a learning experience, and even in the midst of his biggest, loudest, most spectator-attracting temper tantrums, your toddler is looking to you for guidance and support.
 So while the terrible twos may be every bit as terrible as you imagined, learning what actually sparks this phase and why it’s such a crucial part of growing up will ultimately help you and your child get through these tough moments.

 What Are the Terrible Twos?